—

 Consider two overlapping ideas within the general concept of the ‘residential collective,’ the ideas of the mutual mortgage and the collective community:

 Put as simply as possible, the mutual mortgage entails the creation of a financial loan instrument which doesn’t currently exist, as its existence precludes the ability of the profiteers to profit off the people as much as possible.
 In the conventional mortgage, one individual, couple or family pools their financial resources together in order to take out a loan, thereby agreeing to pay years of interest and principal in the settlement of that financial obligation and, hopefully, resulting in the eventual ownership of their own home, typically thirty-plus years down the road.
-Keep in mind that this already entails a degree of the aforementioned form of exploitation, but a considerably lesser degree than the lease contract, in which no moneygoes towards the building of equity/ownership, and the exploitation is more complete.
+Keep in mind that this already entails a degree of the aforementioned form of exploitation, but a considerably lesser degree than the lease contract, in which no money goes towards the building of equity/ownership, and the exploitation is maximized.

 In the mutual mortgage concept, rather than a couple or a family pooling their financial resources and resultant buying power in order to own their own home, the mutual benefit and social justice is expanded to a virtually unlimited level.

 Defining the limits of this invaluable idea, and the benefits it has to bestow upon humanity, is near impossible to say.
 What if, for example, one million people came together and established an enterprise through which thousands of housing developments could be initiated?
+A Collective Housing Company could be formed which would grant people both a means to acquire their first home without paying the landlord and simultaneously allow them to make some money off of collective real estate investment.

-Yes, as with the forthcoming Business Collective, there are contractual details that would have to be considered and ironed-out.
+Yes, as with the Business Collective, there are many contractual details that would have to be considered and ironed-out.
 I want to assure you straightaway from my extensive consideration of the subject that no such details can detract from the idea to the extent of undermining the entire concept.

-Two examples: community gardens and energy grids.
-There is so much to be gained from people having part of the collectively-owned aspect of the community being dedicated to what would essentially be a maximization of the ‘locavore’ and ‘community supported agriculture’ (CSA) concepts through the development of on-site organic gardens offering the freshest, most nutritious possible produce literally in the community’s backyard.
-The benefits are financial, nutritional, environmental, social and even spiritual in nature, depending upon your beliefs.
-Natural immersion, a cultivated connection with food production and harvest, the freshest, most nutritious possible produce, a massive increase in social satisfaction derived from all connected interpersonal interactions… these are but some of the potential benefits.
-Then there’s the potential for such collective communities investing in their own sustainable energy and recycling operations, with even more of the same multifocal benefits folded back into the community through mutually-benefitting, environmentally-protective investments in things like solar panel grids, wind turbines, ‘grey water’ reclamation and recycling systems and massive community composting operations producing the humus fed back into the community gardens.
 The collective benefits of a cohesion of these overlapping ideas and operations are hard to overstate: massive monetary savings, less dependency on and support of reckless corporate practices, far more sustainability through reduced carbon costs across the board, more social and natural environment immersion.
 It should also be noted that these means of granting more people and families the opportunity to own their first homes far sooner and more affordably than through the conventional single-family-dwellings-within-massive-suburbs method blends extremely well with the minimalist, ‘tiny home’ and general sustainable living movements that are becoming ever more popular as more and more people wake up to the full financial, environmental and social costs of the conventional residential market.
 Smaller carbon footprints, less consumerism, far greater affordability and buying power in numbers, much more community cohesiveness and mutually-beneficial sharing of land and resources…

 Now, please take a moment to consider the connected economic and political implications of these concepts catching on and coming to constitute any considerable portion of the residential market.
-You have two extremely powerful, profitable business types lobbying government to block or at least limit the approval and spread of such ideas and any of their specific developments on all governmental levels, for the sole motive of profit and entirely inconsiderate of the people’s best interests: (1) the developers, whose profits would be severely curtailed by the ability of homebuyers, especially first time buyers, to purchase a home (a smaller, more environmentally-conscious, potentially ‘tiny home’) long before and at a much lower cost than they would otherwise, and (2) the landlords and their leasing companies profiting off of the inability of people to purchase their own home (largely thanks to the developers and their political backers), and who, instead, are essentially flushing their money down the tubes by not being able to afford to build their own equity, and who, instead, are paying to build the equity and increase the wealth of their exploiters.
-This is the true state of the housing market, the state of the housing market from the perspective of popular best interest and sociological cost, with such truth swept under the rug, belied by immoral indicators of a healthy housing market, like ‘housing starts’ and ‘average market values’ whose increases are mostly signs of the wealthier becoming ever more wealthy.
+You have three extremely powerful, profitable business types lobbying government to block or at least limit the approval and spread of such ideas and any of their specific developments on all governmental levels, for the sole motive of profit and entirely inconsiderate of the people’s best interests: (1) the developers, whose profits would be severely curtailed by the ability of homebuyers, especially first time buyers, to purchase a home (a smaller, more environmentally-conscious, potentially ‘tiny home’) long before and at a much lower cost than they would otherwise, and (2) the landlords and their leasing companies profiting off of the inability of people to purchase their own home (largely thanks to the developers and their political backers), and who, instead, are essentially flushing their money down the tubes by not being able to afford to build their own equity, and who, instead, are paying to build the equity and increase the wealth of their exploiters, and (3) the banks that profit heavily on being able to charge the individual seeking to own a home for he/she and his/her family as much as possible for as long as possible (compare to the parasite that only weakens its host as much as possible before allowing the host to expire).

+This is the true state of the housing market; the state of the housing market from the perspective of popular best interest and sociological cost, with such truth swept under the rug, belied by immoral indicators of a healthy housing market, like ‘housing starts’ and ‘average market values’ whose increases are mostly signs of the wealthier becoming ever more wealthy.
 Progress demands that we see through the lies associating these ideas with socialism and the lack of a ‘free market’ (free to be taken advantage of), and that such ideas not spreading constitutes a moral and intellectual failure which, in turn, supports the continually growing disparity in opportunity, equity, wealth and quality of life between those that own stakes in major businesses and those that don’t.

 —